A good blog shows personality. And some great blogs are great because their owner is human and not a perfect machine.

 That means you have to choose your hosting with care.
 We once were in the awful situation that we launched a course and the hosting kind of collapsed: it got so slow, no one could actually buy the course without waiting minutes for each step.
 And the web hosting company did not care or help to solve the problem.

-Believe me: you don’t want something like that to happen to you, so make sure you choose a good hosting company with a good customer service – and no they are not more expensive than others.
+Believe me: you don’t want something like that to happen to you, so make sure you choose a good hosting company with a good customer service – and no, you do not have to pay for a more expensive hosting plan.
 Here is what we did not like and what we are using today for our hosting.